BP Event

 preventive detention with certain safeguards like the Advisory Board, etc.

-(iii) Right against Exploitation Article 23 and 24 deal with this Right. (a) Under Article 23, traffic in human beings and begar and 9ther similar
+(a) Under Article 23, traffic in human beings and begar and 9ther similar

 forms of forced labor are prohibited and any contravention of this provision